kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

 I spent yesterday taking a break from people, and reading up on BlackJack and the IBM 704.

 - The [IBM 704](https://www-03.ibm.com/ibm/history/exhibits/mainframe/mainframe_PP704.html) is a fascinating computer.
-  It is know as the "first large-scale, commercially reliable computer to employ fully automatic floating point arithmetic commands."
+  It is known as the "first large-scale, commercially reliable computer to employ fully automatic floating point arithmetic commands."
   It does something like up to 12 000 floating point additons per second.